 Initial discussions relating to proposed works should be referred to the Manager, Property Services in Townsville and the Manager, Operations in Cairns to determine feasibility.
-If approved, requests are to be made via the Mex system.
-Access to the Mex database is via the Estate Office website. http://www.jcu.edu.au/estateoffice
+If approved, requests are to be made via the MEX system.

-Any works to University buildings or site infrastructure that have been undertaken by a Faculty, Division, School or other entity without approval may be removed or modified in cases where the work has compliance, safety, aesthetic or nuisance issues.
+Any works to University buildings or site infrastructure that have been undertaken by the Divisions or other entity without approval may be removed or modified in cases where the work has compliance, safety, aesthetic or nuisance issues.
 All costs associated with the rectification of unapproved works will be charged to the responsible area.
 Penalties may apply to staff undertaking unauthorised works which result in breaches of safety or other legislative guidelines.

 Real Estate Dealings Policy

 Policy sponsor and approval authority amended to reflect approved policy framework.